 Description, Symptoms, Diagnosis

-Alcohol Withdrawal is experienced by many people suffering from alcohol dependence.
-The Alcohol withdrawal experience ranges from being unpleasant with mild anxiety to tremors and perhaps life threatening seizures and Delirium Tremens or DT’s.
+Alcohol Withdrawal is experienced by many people experiencing an alcohol detox.
+The alcohol withdrawal experience ranges from being unpleasant with mild anxiety to tremors and perhaps life threatening seizures and Delirium Tremens or DT’s.
 Any person experiencing alcohol withdrawal should seek medical care and guidance.

 Executive Home Detox monitors treatment of alcohol withdrawal, looking for and treating the symptoms and providing medication (physician prescribed).
-The goal is to decrease the unpleasant and uncomfortable symptoms of alcohol withdrawal.
 It is important to provide the appropriate medication at the appropriate dosage as soon as possible to prevent life threatening consequences from occurring.

 Symptoms of Alcohol Withdrawal